Aphantasia is the inability to visualise

 ely unstudied.

-Interest in the phenomenon renewed after the publication of a study in 2015 conducted by a team led by Professor Adam Zeman of the University of Exeter, which also coined the term aphantasia.
+Interest in the phenomenon was renewed after the publication of a 2015 study conducted by a team led by Professor Adam Zeman of the University of Exeter, which also coined the term Aphantasia.
 Research on the condition is still scarce.
-The term aphantasia is derived from the Ancient Greek word phantasia (φᾰντᾰσῐ́ᾱ), which translates to 'imagination', and the prefix a- (ᾰ̓-), which means 'without'.
-Hyperphantasia, where mental imagery is unusually vivid, is the opposite to Aphasia.to
+The term Aphantasia is derived from the Ancient Greek word phantasia (φᾰντᾰσῐ́ᾱ), meaning 'imagination,' and the prefix a (ᾰ̓-), which means 'without.'
+Hyperphantasia, where mental imagery is unusually vivid, is the opposite of Aphasia. to

 Aphasia is a condition that affects your